Maon Kurosaki

-Maon Kurosaki (黒崎 真音, Kurosaki Maon) was a Japanese singer and songwriter signed to NBCUniversal Entertainment Japan.
-After being discovered while working as a performer in Akihabara, Tokyo, she made her major debut in 2010, performing ending themes to the anime television series Highschool of the Dead.
+Maon Kurosaki (黒崎 真音, Kurosaki Maon) was a Japanese singer and songwriter.
+After being discovered while working as a performer in Akihabara, Tokyo, she signed to NBCUniversal Entertainment Japan and made her major debut in 2010, performing ending themes to the anime television series Highschool of the Dead.
 She released her debut album H.O.T.D. in September 2010, which features the ending themes from Highschool of the Dead.
 Her first two singles were used as ending themes to the anime television series A Certain Magical Index II.

 Kurosaki's music was influenced by her love of anime and lolita fashion.
 Her songs have been featured in various anime series such as Jormungand, Tokyo Ravens, and The Fruit of Grisaia.
 She collaborated with artists such as Mami Kawada, Kotoko, and Trustrick for her music releases.
 She performed twice at Anime Expo 2011 in Los Angeles, California, and was a regular performer at Japanese anime events such as LisAni, Animelo Summer Live, and Animax Musix.
 She also appeared at Anime Festival Asia, Bangkok Comic Con, and CharaExpo.
 From 2011 to 2016, she was singer of the synthpop band Altima, together with Motsu of the band Move.

 In September 2021, Kurosaki collapsed in the middle of a livestreamed concert, which was soon suspended thereafter.
 She was then rushed to a hospital where she was diagnosed with an epidural hematoma.
 She died in February 2023 after a period of declining health.